realpython/python-guide/docs/writing/style.rst

 **Bad**:

-Never remove items from list while you are iterating through it.
+Never remove items from a list while you are iterating through it.
-Python will lose track of its current position.

 .. code-block:: python